Updated for 2020

 The Overcapture feature is available on both the GoPro Fusion desktop software and app (coming 2018), so you’ll be able to create these kinds of videos on the go.

-The reason it’s not my top pick is that it doesn’t have the same data capture capabilities of the VIRB 360 and the video resolution isn’t quite as good.
-If these things don’t bother you, or you’re a fan of GoPro products, then the Fusion is a great choice.
+The reason it’s not my top pick is that it doesn’t have the same data capture capabilities of the VIRB 360 and it’s harder to use than the Max or Insta360 One R. If these things don’t bother you, or you’re a fan of GoPro products, then the Fusion is a great budget

 If you are looking for a cheaper option than the above two cameras, then check out the Insta360 One.
 By itself the camera is probably too vulnerable to risk skiing with, but thankfully there is a waterproof case that will protect the Insta360 from water and shock damage.
 I actually couldn’t find a skiing video shot with the Insta360 One (maybe you could be the first), but this video shows the quality of the video: